Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Background and Motivation

 \subsection{Token Streaming}

 We provide a brief end-to-end overview of the current LLM Chatbot streaming pipeline in Fig. \ref{fig:pipeline}.
 First, the user enters a prompt, which is then sent to the cloud data center.
 In the data center, the prompt is split into tokens (partial or full words).
 These tokens then go through a prefill phase to process the prompt in a parallel fashion.
 After the prefill phase, the model iteratively generates the next token with the current sentence, appends the new token to the sentence, and repeats the process until an end-of-sentence (EOS) token is generated.
 In this output phase, the latest generated tokens are sent to the user through the network right after the generation, rather than waiting for all tokens to be generated, in order to provide a real-time streaming experience.
 The tokens are rendered on the screen in the order that they are generated.
 In this paper, we focus on the transmission step of {\em token streaming} under unstable network conditions.

-\tightsubsection{Related Work} Although the problem of token streaming is new, there have been many prior works that aim to protect transmission against packet loss.